refinedev/refine/documentation/tutorial/ui-libraries/intro/ant-design/react-router/index.md

 <Sandpack>

-Now we've learned about the router integrations of Refine, let's learn about the UI integrations of Refine.
-In this unit, we'll learn how to use layouts, CRUD view components and hooks to build a CRUD application with Refine and Ant Design.
+In the previous unit, we learned about the router integrations of Refine.
+Now, we'll dive into its UI integrations, layouts, CRUD view components, and hooks to build a CRUD application with Refine and Ant Design.

-Refine provides integrations for the most popular UI libraries such as [Ant Design](/docs/ui-integrations/ant-design/introduction), [Material UI](/docs/ui-integrations/material-ui/introduction), [Chakra UI](/docs/ui-integrations/chakra-ui/introduction) and [Mantine](/docs/ui-integrations/mantine/introduction).
-These integrations provide a set of components and hooks to make it easier to use Refine with these UI libraries in cases like form and table management, layouts, views, buttons and more.
+Refine provides integrations for the popular UI libraries including [Ant Design](/docs/ui-integrations/ant-design/introduction), [Material UI](/docs/ui-integrations/material-ui/introduction), [Chakra UI](/docs/ui-integrations/chakra-ui/introduction) and [Mantine](/docs/ui-integrations/mantine/introduction), offering set of components and hooks that simplify using Refine for form and table management, layouts, views, buttons, and more.

 This unit will cover the following topics: